 The DYB Write command is used to set or clear a DYB for a given sector.
-The high order address bits A22-A12 for PDL127 and A21-A12 for PDL129H are issued at the same time as the code 01h or 00h on DQ7-DQ0.
+The high order address bits (A22-A12) are issued at the same time as the code 01h or 00h on DQ7-DQ0.
 All other DQ data bus pins are ignored during the data write cycle.
 The DYBs are modifiable at any time, regardless of the state of the PPB or PPB Lock Bit.
-The DYBs are cleared at power-up or hardware reset.
-Exiting the DYB Write command is accomplished by writing the Read/Reset command.
+The DYBs are cleared at power-up or hardware reset.Exiting the DYB Write command is accomplished by writing the Read/Reset command.